SongoQ/symfony-docs-pl/book/from_flat_php_to_symfony2.rst

         }
     }

-The two controllers are still lightweight.
-Each uses the :doc:`Doctrine ORM library</book/doctrine>` to retrieve objects from the database and the ``Templating`` component to render a template and return a ``Response`` object.
-The list template is now quite a bit simpler:
 Oba kontrolery są nadal lekkie.
 Każdy wykorzystuje bibliotekę :doc:`Doctrine ORM library</book/doctrine>` do pobierania obiektów z bazy danych oraz komponent ``Templating`` do wygenerowania szablonu i zwracania obiektu Response.
 Szablon wykazu wpisów na blogu jest teraz